Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: White Box Case - Physics-based Bayesian Filtering

 Prior to overviewing the mentioned \emph{PEML} classes and their adoption within the SHM and twinning context, we briefly recall a class of methods, which is situated near the \emph{white-box} end of the spectrum in \Cref{fig:paper_layout}, i.e., Bayesian Filtering (BF).
-Perhaps one of the most typical examples of a hybrid approach to monitoring of dynamical systems is delivered in such BF estimators, which couple a system model (typically in state-space form, but often inferred from numerical (e.g. finite element models), with sparse and noisy monitoring data.
+Perhaps one of the most typical examples of a hybrid approach to monitoring of dynamical systems is delivered in such BF estimators, which couple a system model (typically in state-space form), with sparse and noisy monitoring data.
+The employed state-space model can be either derived via a data-driven approach, e.g. via use of a system identification approach such as a Stochastic Subspace Identification \citep{peeters2001stochastic}, or alternatively, it may be inferred on the basis of an a priori assumed numerical (e.g. finite element) model.
+We here refer to the former case, which we refer to as physics-based Bayesian Filtering.
 Such Bayesian filters can be used for estimation tasks of different complexity, including pure response (state) estimation, joint or dual state-parameter estimation \citep{Chatzi2009}, input-state estimation \citep{vettori2023assessment,EFTEKHARAZAM2015866,MAES2018292,SEDEHI2019659}, joint state-parameter-input identification \citep{dertimanis2019input}, or damage detection \citep{erazo2019vibration}.
 Bayesian filters draw their potency from their capacity to deal with uncertainties stemming from modelling errors, disturbances, lacking information on the structural system's configuration, and noise corruption.
 However, they are limited by the requirement for a model structure, which should be representative of the system's dynamics.

 In the general case, the equation of motion of a multi degree of freedom linear time invariant (LTI) dynamic system can be formulated as:

 where $\mathbf{u}(t) \in \mathbb{R}^{n_{dof}}$ is the vector of displacements, often linked to the Degrees of Freedom (DOFs) of a numerical system model, $\mathbf{M} \in \mathbb{R}^{n_{dof}\times n_{dof}}$, $\mathbf{D} \in \mathbb{R}^{n_{dof}\times n_{dof}}$ and $\mathbf{K} \in \mathbb{R}^{n_{dof}\times n_{dof}}$ denote the mass, damping and stiffness matrices respectively; $\mathbf{f}(t)\in\mathbb{R}^{n_i}$ (with $n_i$ representing the number of loads) is the input vector and $\mathbf{S}_{i}\in\mathbb{R}^{n_{dof}\times n_{i}}$ is a Boolean input shape matrix for load assignment.
 As an optional step, a Reduced Order Model (ROM) can be adopted, often derived via superposition of modal contributions $\mathbf{u} (t)\: \approx \: \mathbf{\Psi p}(t)$, where $\mathbf{\Psi}\in\mathbb{R}^{n_{dof}\times{n_r}}$ is the reduction basis and $\mathbf{p}\in\mathbb{R}^{n_r}$ is the vector of the generalised coordinates of the system, with $n_r$ denoting the reduced system dimension.
 This allows to rewrite \autoref{eq:eqmotion} as: